-This Resource Catalog is designed to be a user-friendly and easy way to find IDEA fiscal information specifically regarding maintenance of state financial support (MFS), local educational agency (LEA) maintenance of effort (MOE), coordinated early intervening services (CEIS), and allocation of IDEA Part B subgrants to local educational agencies (LEAs).
+This Resource Catalog is designed to be a user-friendly and easy way to find IDEA fiscal information within CIFR’s focus areas.
+For Part B of IDEA, there are resources regarding maintenance of state financial support (MFS), allocation of IDEA Part B subgrants to local educational agencies (LEAs), LEA maintenance of effort (MOE), and coordinated early intervening services (CEIS).
+For Part C of IDEA, there are resources on indirect cost/cost allocation plan information and use of funds.

 - houses in one place OSEP guidance on IDEA fiscal data collection and reporting requirements and CIFR technical assistance products; and

-- engages state personnel in accessing and using these tools and resources to improve their collection and reporting of IDEA fiscal data.
+- engages state personnel in accessing and using these tools and resources to improve their collection, reporting, and use of IDEA fiscal data.

-States receive federal grants under sections 611 and 619 of the IDEA.
+States receive federal grants under section 611 and section 619 of Part B of IDEA.
 After reserving funds for state-level activities, states must allocate the remaining funds to eligible LEAs, including public charter schools that operate as LEAs.
 The LEA subgrants include a base amount, which may be adjusted in certain circumstances, and payments based on population and poverty counts.
 CIFR is available to assist states in calculating accurate subgrant amounts for LEAs.
 See 34 CFR §§300.705 and 300.815 – 300.817.